Conversation with Nicodemus, 1-22

 This focus on the necessity of the new birth ‘stands as a warning to every religious person.
 It does not matter what family we come from, what church we attend, what doctrinal position we hold, how clever we are, or how much of the Bible we know, we must be born again.’
 (Ryken)

-Nicodemus’ response is crassly literal.
+Nicodemus’ response may be over-literal.
 The learned Pharisee is still in the infants’ class when it comes to spiritual insight.
 As Robertson slyly adds, ‘this is not an unheard of phenomenon.’
 We need to ask ourselves if there is not some aspect of our belief which does not reflect similar naivety.

 This idea of a re-birth would seem to Nicodemus not only impossible, but unnecessary.
 As a Jew, he put great value on the dignity and privileges of his first birth.
 Cf Php 3:5.
 How could any second birth improve on such advantages?
 What could be better than to be born an Israelite?
 What other birth could better qualify a man for the kingdom of God?